We believe Tel-Aviv is one of the coolest cities in the world! Seriously. Once you visit and travel to Tel-Aviv, you'll probably agree with us.

 the city and use the audio guide.

 Also, while “on top” of things you can have a bite at the restaurant on the same floor called “2C” – an appropriate name indeed!
-The restaurant is a bit pricey but the view is awesome.
+The restaurant is a bit pricey but the view makes it all worthwhile.
 So order a drink or a bite and ask to be seated next to the window.
-And enjoy the view.